HidroAysén: Court case

 Corporación Chile Ambiente (Chile Environmental Corporation) along with private citizens Elizabeth Schindele and Fran Yave Schindele filed a lawsuit against the megaproject based on water rights.
 They lost their case in the district court and later the supreme court rejected their appeal under the procedural rationale that such water rights cases cannot be appealed beyond the discretion of the lower court In June 2014, the project was rejected by the Chilean government due to its alleged environmental impact, however the decision may be appealed.

 In 2011, the legality of the HidroAysén project was taken into account in the Court of Appeals in Puerto Montt.
 In a 2-1 decision, the HidroAysén project was upheld.
 The one judge who was willing to vote against HidroAysén agreed with many of the points that were made by the opposition, especially the regulatory points that were made.
 Marcelo Castillo who led the opposition of HidroAysén in court made seven major points against the construction of the dams.
 These included misleading mapping of the areas that would be directly affected by the dams.
-This action in itself is normally a red flag that a project will be harmful to the communities that surround it.
-Along with incorrect mapping, it was found in the documentation that measurements found that the dams would flood surrounding areas.
-One of the areas being, Laguna San Rafael National Park which is a direct violation of national laws within Chile as well as international agreements that Chile made with other countries.
-Not only would the law be violated but the constitutional rights of the citizens of Chile would also be violated.
-The reason that the rights of the citizens would be violated is due to pollution-free living that is promised to these citizens.
+It was also found in the documentation that the dams would flood surrounding areas.
+One of the areas being the Laguna San Rafael National Park, a direct violation of Chilean national laws, as well as international agreements.
+The project is also a violation of the right of a pollution-free environment.
 All of the environmental impacts that would be caused through the addition of these dams were not highlighted in the documents presented to the Chilean Government.
-Finally, the town that would host HidroAysén's workers would double in size with a population spike that would not be sustainable with the resources that the region has to offer.
+Finally, the town that was to host HidroAysén's workers would double in size, with a population spike that would not be sustainable with the resources that the region has to offer.

 Later in 2014, the Chilean ministerial committee shot down HidroAysén after protests had garnered enough support from the Chilean public, celebrities, and government officials.
 Members of HidroAysén could take to court to appeal the decision even though they previously won their case in 2011.
-This time it would be much harder to win the case though as the uproar from citizens of Chile and Marcelo Castillo brought to light the many flaws in HidroAysén's proposed plans.
-Also, in order for HidroAysén to be approved it would take an environmentally friendly approach this time.